Coaching

 Book Editing

-Mark's editorial pen isn't for the faint-hearted.
+However, fair warning: Mark's editorial pen isn't for the faint-hearted.
 If you're looking primarily for words of praise, then this isn't the service for you.
-But if you're ready to courageously tackle the hard truths of disjointed structure, lack of focus, weak characters, fragmented plots, and unnatural dialogue, then Mark is ready to help.
+But if you're ready to courageously tackle disjointed structure, lack of focus, weak characters, fragmented plots, and stilted dialogue, then Mark is ready to help.

 The process begins with a free consultation and manuscript evaluation.
-You'll complete an author questionnaire that will help Mark analyze your current status within the editorial and publications process.
+You'll complete an author questionnaire that will help Mark analyze your current status within the editorial and publishing process.

 After the personal consultation, Mark will provide a quote for his editorial services.
-If you agree to the quoted price, Mark will then perform a complimentary edit before any contract is agreed to.
+If you agree to the quoted price, Mark will then perform a complimentary sample edit before any contract is signed.

-During the editing process, you'll find that Mark is much more than simply an outstanding editor.
-He is a teacher and mentor that will guide you into knowing how to improve your own writing and editing skills.
-You'll appreciate his insightful questions, astute analysis, and comprehensive revision.
+During the editing process, you'll discover that Mark is much more than simply an outstanding editor.
+He's a teacher and mentor who will guide you toward understanding how to improve your own writing and editing skills.
+You'll appreciate his insightful questions, astute analysis, and comprehensive feedback.

-Yet, through it all, Mark will maintain your personal style and even guide you into knowing how to best prepare your manuscript for agent or publisher submission.
+Throughout the process, Mark will maintain your personal voice and even guide you in knowing how to best prepare your manuscript for agent or publisher submission.

 Author Coaching

-If you don't yet have a completed manuscript, Mark is still able to provide coaching advice.
+If you don't yet have a completed manuscript, Mark can still provide coaching support.

-In fact, Mark has often given some of his best advice to those who are only beginning their manuscript.
+In fact, Mark has often given some of his best advice to those who are just beginning their manuscript.
 Why?
-Because it is at that point that authors are able to most effectively restructure their outlines to meet reader expectations and publisher objectives.
+Because at this stage, authors are best positioned to structure their outlines to meet reader expectations and publisher objectives.

-Too often, authors have a great story to tell or information to share, but don't focus on their specific target audience, fail to connect emotionally with readers, ignore standard genre lengths, misunderstand publisher requirements, and a host of other elements that beginning writers never even consider.
+Too often, authors have a great story to tell or information to share.
+Yet, tragically, they ignore their target audience, fail to connect emotionally with readers, neglect genre expectations, misunderstand publisher requirements, and disregard other elements of powerful communication.

-Again, you will find in Mark a servant's heart that sincerely wants you to influence others through your words.
-To accomplish this, Mark will provide a free personal consultation to gauge where you're at in the writing process.
+You'll find in Mark a servant's heart that sincerely wants you to influence others through your words.
+To accomplish this, Mark will provide a free personal consultation to assess where you're at in the writing process.

-Together, you and Mark will create a plan of how to achieve specific and measurable outcomes toward your stated goals.
-And then, when life gets in the way of your progress, Mark will be there to provide accountability and encouragement to keep you on track.
+Together, you and Mark will create a plan to achieve specific and measurable outcomes toward your stated goals.
+And when life gets in the way of your progress, Mark will be there to provide accountability and encouragement to keep you on track.

 Publishing Guidance

 If your manuscript is complete, congratulations!
-Your dream of publication seems as if it might finally become a reality.
-With the writing and editing phase behind you, you might think you can now coast the rest of the way through the publishing process.
+Your dream of publication may finally become a reality.
+With the writing and editing phase behind you, you might think you can now coast through the remainder of the publishing process.
 Unfortunately, that's not the case.

 Most authors don't understand how to properly and professionally submit their manuscript to a literary agent or publisher.
-(And remember—you only get one chance to make a first impression.)
+Remember—you only get one chance to make a first impression.

-The key to helping the agent or editor recognize the value of your manuscript is to develop an effective book proposal.
-From Mark's experience as a publishing editor, at least 50% of authors fail to include or properly structure the necessary components of the book proposal.
-As a result, these authors are quickly rejected.
+The key to helping an editor recognize the value of your manuscript is developing an effective book proposal.
+Based on Mark's experience leading editorial departments, most authors fail to properly structure the necessary components of a book proposal.
+As a result, these authors' manuscripts are quickly rejected.

 But that doesn't have to be you.

-Contact Mark for publishing guidance and advice.
+Contact Mark for publishing guidance.
 He will help you develop a thorough book proposal that exceeds publisher expectations.
-Remember, publishers—even Christian publishers—must generate revenue through the sale of their books.
-By helping publishers see the value of your manuscript, you give yourself the best possible chance of receiving a book contract.
+Remember, publishers—even Christian publishers—must generate revenue through book sales.
+By helping publishers see the value of your manuscript, you maximize your chances of signing a book contract.